NLP-for-Psycholinguistic/text_coherence_pipeline/README.md

 - **Z-score**, the score of the example expressed as a product of the standard deviation of local coherence
 - **Scaled score**, the score of the example divided by $m$

-**Important Disclaimer** : This method was made to get precise verbatim from transcribed speech, with the scope of speech disorders and PTSD.
+**Important Disclaimer** : This method was made to get precise verbatim from transcribed speech, with the scope of thought disorder in speechs and PTSD.
 Thus there is no guarantee that this method works on written text, on non-PTSD issued speech, etc...
-However, here are some effects to look out for if you use this tool as a text-level speech disorder indicator:
+However, here are some effects to look out for if you use this tool as a text-level thought disorder in speech indicator:
 - **The value of $\lvert S \rvert$**, shows how much the narrative flow is impacted by each sentence, revealing effects of [clanging](#clanging) and [derailment](#derailment)
 - **The scores of examples**, maximum and minimum values are often at a relative score between 4 and 10, normal examples are often between 0 and 2.
 An overlap between the scores of these modes in indicative of speech disorganisation
 - **The Value of m**, the mean coherence is especially good at separating between written text and transcribed speech, according to our testing

-## Speech disorders
+## thought disorders in speech
-Our speech disorder definition are taken from [andreasen et al. 1979](https://doi.org/10.1001/archpsyc.1979.01780120045006) Considering our model is based on sentence similarity, we consider only the speech disorders that can be analysed from the paragraph level; without entering lexical data.
+Our thought disorder definitions are taken from [andreasen et al. 1979](https://doi.org/10.1001/archpsyc.1979.01780120045006) Considering our model is based on sentence similarity, we consider only the thought disorders that can be analysed from the paragraph level; without entering lexical data.
 This leaves us with the four following effects : **Clanging** , **Derailment**, **Incoherence**, **Illogicality**.
-Another speech disorder that we could consider is tangeantiality, however it supposes that there is questions and answers in the text
+Another thought disorder that we could consider is tangeantiality, however it supposes that there are questions and answers in the text

 ### Clanging
 > A pattern of speech in which sounds rather